Tijoxa/Projet-Fauchelevent/ImageAI/README.md

 change path
 customize num_experiments (optionnal)
-put labelled data into the train folder put the model (.h5) file into the ImageAI folder and change the model name in the core.py file according to the architecture of the .h5 file
+put labelled data into the train folder put the model (.h5) file into the ImageAI folder and change the model_type name in the core.py file according to the architecture of the .h5 file
 </pre>